Friday, 27 June 2025

 The car I used is clearly not the same model, but I'll just call this modelers license and plunge ahead with it.

-The number of panels/ribs is different than the prototype photo, but the colouring of the car is about right.
-As a first step, I painted black overtop of the red primer on the door.
+The number of panels/ribs is different than the prototype photo, but the colouring of the car is about right from my previous weathering of it.
+As a first step, I painted black overtop of that red primer that I had on the door.

 I made this styrene mask to help soften the upper edge of the white paint patches.
-The styrene spacers, which I've outlined in black here, fit in between the boxcar ribs and raise the edge just a bit off of the model.
+The styrene spacers, which I've outlined in black here just so you could see them, fit in between the boxcar ribs and raise the edge just a bit off of the model.
+Flat white for the paint.

-In this view, I've sprayed the white on the right side of the model, and it's taped in place on the le I ft.
-Also the door is masked so as to not get white paint on the black.
+In this view, I've sprayed the flat white on the right side of the model, and it's taped in place on the left.
+Also the door is masked so as to not get white paint on the black 'cuz that wouldn't be good

 Some looks at the finished project...

-I used a white paint pen and some patience to try to emulate the similar scribbled marks on the prototype picture.
+I used a white paint pen and some patience to try to sort of emulate the similar scribbled marks on the prototype picture.

 A look from the B-end.